How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 EIN Confirmation

-You should receive an EIN Confirmation Letter once your application is approved by the ACC.
+You should receive an EIN Confirmation Letter once your application is approved.

 a.
 Applying For An EIN Online